avazqueznj/InspectionBrickWeb1/replit.md

 - Customer Admin toggle: Superusers can grant/revoke customerAdminAccess via a switch in the Users table.
 - Rate limiting and audit logging for failed login attempts.
 - All data access is company-scoped, verified via JWT payload.
-- Logout is client-side (token cleared from localStorage).

 **Multi-Company Support:**
 - Data isolation enforced at database and API levels, with a client-side company selector.